dbj-data/bench/doc/multi_target_vstudio_builds.md

 ## Main build attributes

-1. Compiler: clang-cl  or cl
+1. Compilers: clang-cl  or cl
+   1. Why: clang-cl because it allows for powerfull mix and match of C11/C17 code with C++ code in one cpp file.
 2. C++ exceptions or no C++ exceptions
+   1. Why: no C++ exceptions, because executables are smaller and faster.
+Also. exceptions are not convieved for local error handling.
+You calling `fopen()` will never involve exceptions.
+   2. no this can not be avoided by using std:: lib always
+      1. std lib throws very few exceptions
+      2. MS STL can be build and does run very fast without C++ exceptions
+         1. It uses SEH in that case

 ## Common to all builds

-> On Windows, SEH is always in
 >
+> Fact: On Windows, SEH is always present.
+It is intrinsic to Windows.
+>
 > Static run-time lib is always used
+>

 | switch | comment
 |--------|-------------